 \subsection{Problem formulation}

 The main goal of this work is to provide some theoretical results supporting clustering for identification of concomitant extremes.
 The dissimilarities $c_1$ and $c_2$ are continuous and hence the consistency result~\cite[Prop.\ 3.3]{Janssen_Wan} readily applies to both types of spherical clustering described above.
 In words, for high enough threshold $t$ yielding sufficiently many large observations we may expect that clustering of the approximate angles will result in centroids $x_1,\ldots,x_k$ close to the true centroids of the angular distribution, given the latter ones are unique up to a permutation.
-Thus we may focus on clustering of the exact angular distribution, that is, the distribution of $X$.
+Thus, we may focus on clustering of the exact angular distribution, that is, the distribution of $X$.
 The balancing condition~\eqref{eq:means} will play a crucial role on this way.
 Some results are still true without this condition and so we stress when it is indeed required.

-The very basic scenario is stated in Assumption~\ref{assumption}, and it gives rise to the fundamental question concerning applicability of clustering to concomitant extremes:
+The basic test scenario is stated in Assumption~\ref{assumption}, and it gives rise to the following question:

 We will see that this is not always the case, and our goal is to identify simple interpretable conditions implying such a result.
-It turns out that spherical $k$-principal-components is preferable to spherical $k$-means in this setting, since it is more robust and also allows for a substantial theory.
+It turns out that spherical $k$-pc is preferable to spherical $k$-means in this setting, since it is more robust and also allows for a substantial theory.

-Figure~\ref{fig:ex_clust} illustrates the spherical $k$-means clustering in the simple case of $d=3$ and different approximation levels of the angular distribution.
-The spherical $k$-principal components clustering results in exactly the same assignment of all points (blue/green) to the clusters.
+Figure~\ref{fig:ex_clust} illustrates spherical $k$-means clustering in the simple case of $d=3$ and different approximation levels of the angular distribution.
+Spherical $k$-pc clustering results in exactly the same assignment of all points (blue/green) to the clusters.
 The centroids for the two methods are close to each other and also close to the respective faces, and in the case of sampling from the exact law they are, in fact, on the faces $F_{\{1,2\}}$ and $F_{\{3\}}$.